-Laura is counsel in the firm’s Antitrust group.
-She works in all aspects of competition law but focuses primarily on the defense of mergers, acquisitions, and joint ventures before the Federal Trade Commission and Department of Justice (DOJ) and on coordinating merger defenses before other competition agencies around the world.
+LAURA COLLINS works in all aspects of competition law but focuses primarily on the defense of mergers, acquisitions, and joint ventures before the Federal Trade Commission and U.S. Department of Justice (DOJ) and on coordinating merger defenses before other competition agencies around the world.
 Laura also acted in a number of antitrust litigations in the United States and counsels clients in transportation and other industries on antitrust compliance.

 After graduating from law school, Laura joined the DOJ’s Antitrust Division as part of the honors program.
 While at the DOJ, Laura was part of the trial team in civil actions against Apple for price-fixing in eBooks (2014) and against the U.S. Airways/American Airlines (2014) and AT&T/T-Mobile (2012) mergers.
 Between college and law school, Laura worked as an economic analyst on antitrust matters at an economics consulting firm.
 As a result, she was frequently called upon to work with testifying economic experts while at the DOJ.
 In addition to her litigation work, Laura was the lead investigator in various merger investigations and participated in investigations of other mergers and potential monopoly and coordinated conduct.